Xetera/notes/notes/american_gov/chapter14.md

 #### Active, Negative
-Compulse and aggressive, emphasis on getting and keeping power. **Most dangerous personality type**.
+Compulsive and aggressive, emphasis on getting and keeping power. **Most dangerous personality type**.
 View criticisms as personal and destructive.
 Strive to surround themselves with yes men.
 Examples Wilson, Nixon, Johnson, and Donald Trump.

 #### Passive, Negative
 Dutiful but vague, bent on avoiding conflict.
 Examples: Eisenhower, Washington, Obama.